-The fiscal 2023 cash incentive targets for the executive officers were established pursuant to our Performance Compensation Plan (PCP) authorized under the 2018 Omnibus Incentive Plan.
+The fiscal 2024 cash incentive targets for the executive officers were established pursuant to our Performance Compensation Plan (PCP) authorized under the 2018 Omnibus Incentive Plan.
 This at risk plan closely links the executive officers' pay to our financial results and provides compensation variability in the form of reduced payments when performance is below targets and higher compensation when performance exceeds targets.
 The PCP has a fixed target with a payout range based on performance.
 The Committee has discretion to either increase or decrease the actual cash incentive payouts.
+For fiscal 2024, the Committee determined to set the cash incentive targets as a percent of base salary in line with market practices.
+The 2024 cash incentive targets for Mr. Sayler, Mr. Tucker and Mr. Schatz were 100% of 2024 base salary, 65% of 2024 base salary, and 50% of 2024 base salary, respectively.

-Annual Cash Incentive Changes for Fiscal 2024.
+Changes to Annual Cash Incentive for Fiscal 2025

-For fiscal 2024, the Committee determined that the cash incentive targets will be set as a percent of base salary in line with market practices.
-The 2024 cash incentive targets for Mr. Sayler, Mr. Tucker and Mr. Schatz are \$755,000 (100% of 2024 base salary), \$389,000 (65% of 2024 base salary), and \$202,900 (50% of 2024 base salary), respectively.
-The metrics to be used for determining the amounts of the 2024 cash incentive payouts are described under Fiscal 2024 Changes to Cash Incentive Metrics, below.
+Consistent with fiscal 2024, the Committee determined that the cash incentive targets for fiscal 2025 would be set as a percent of base salary in line with market practices.
+The fiscal 2025 cash incentive targets for Mr. Sayler, Mr. Tucker and Mr. Schatz are \$830,500 (100% of 2025 base salary), \$400,725 (65% of 2025 base salary), and \$213,050 (50% of 2025 base salary), respectively.